wardle/hades/README.md

 [![Scc Cocomo Badge](https://sloc.xyz/github/wardle/hades?category=cocomo&avg-wage=100000)](https://github.com/wardle/hades/)

-A lightweight HL7 FHIR facade over [hermes](https://github.com/wardle/hermes), a SNOMED CT terminology server.
+A lightweight HL7 FHIR server.

+This is currently in development, but it currently works as a lightweight wrapper over [hermes](https://github.com/wardle/hermes), a SNOMED CT terminology server.

+The development plan is to turn this into a general purpose FHIR terminology server.
+Unlike most servers, it will be lightweight and principally designed to operate read-only.
+It will provide access to terminology services via a pluggable architecture, permitting the use of backend servers (such as `hermes` for SNOMED CT) together with an ability to import general purpose and custom value sets from the filesystem.

+# Background

 The HL7 FHIR specification includes support for a terminology API, including looking up codes and translation.